-The fund primarily seeks long-term growth of capital and secondarily current income for the long-term investor and invests in stocks of companies selling below what RE Advisers believes to be their fundamental value.
-To determine whether a stock is undervalued, RE Advisers considers, among other factors, potential earning power, financial debt ratios and any competitive advantages a company may have.
+The fund primarily seeks long-term growth of capital and secondarily current income for the long-term investor and invests in stocks of companies selling below what Homestead Advisers believes to be their fundamental value.
+To determine whether a stock is undervalued, Homestead Advisers considers, among other factors, potential earning power, financial debt ratios and any competitive advantages a company may have.
 Under ordinary conditions, the fund will invest at least 80% of its net assets in common stocks of companies with market capitalizations of $2 billion or greater.

 |Inception||November 19, 1990|